sc-dmitrykostenko/arm-linked-templates/README.md

   * 0infrastructure-template.json - template that provisions infrastructure: SQL Server and Hosting Plan.
   * Two modules:

-    * 1WebsiteA-template - Example website A
+    * 1WebsiteA-template - Example website A + SQL database
-    * 2WebsiteB-template - Example website B
+    * 2WebsiteB-template - Example website B + connection to SQL Server

 Deployment always consists of the infrastructure and one or both of websiteA and websiteB.